Nikhil0018/color_picker_by_nik/README.md

 # ColorPickerByNik

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.
+A color picker that allows you to navigate and select a color using your keyboard arrow keys.

 ## Development server